 Below is a graph that demonstrates gross income (yield) produced by two properties that deliver consistent 11% total returns annually.

-A yellow line represents a “Yield” property – with returns consisting of 7% yield, 4% capital growth.
+The yellow line represents a “Yield” property – with returns consisting from 7% yield, 4% capital growth.

-High yield property tends to be cheaper, in more regional areas.
-Some can be extremely volatile, particularly in one-industry towns.
+High yield property tend to be cheaper, in more regional areas.
+Some can be extremely volatile, especially in one industry towns.